Gas Repairs

 As we are often reminded, we’re not important and our opinion is rarely heard as we don’t kill enough people.
 Now, in a great many ways that is a compliment and testament to the fact that we don’t have many so-called “cowboys” left in this industry, but annoying as we want to keep it that way and yet still make it a viable business to be in.

-The old ACOPS scheme had its flaws in that it asked us, appliance engineers, to look at flue rates for boilers, gas fires and water heaters and a host of other things that just simply do not apply to our industry.
 It really is this simple; if the fault lies beyond the shut off point for the cooker, oven, hob or dryer we will not investigate any further.
 We are appliance repairers, not heating engineers or plumbers we simply will not touch any other gas appliance other than the one mentioned and, if we find a problem beyond our little bit, we walk away.
+This may strike some as being a bit off in some ways but it is not at all, it is the safest possible action that we can take.

 The simple fact of it is we don’t know much about gas heaters, boilers, fires or whatever but we do know a lot about cooking appliances, a lot more than most plumbers or gas fitters will ever know about them.
-This is not being derogatory to the good people that repair and install these other gas products at all either, as most will openly tell you; we know a lot more about the domestic appliances than they do just as we openly tell people we know little about areas in which we do not specialise.
-It is therefore not sensible to have an appliance repairer trying to pass an exam on boilers, heaters and fires, is it?

 Costs